Suspension Single-leg Deadlift

 Follow these step-by-step instructions to perform Suspension Single-leg Deadlift with proper form and technique.

-Hinge at the hips, lowering your torso while keeping your back straight and allowing your lifted leg to extend behind you.
+Hinge at your hips, allowing your torso to lower towards the floor while simultaneously extending your lifted leg straight back behind you.

 Secondary Muscles